amcginlay/eks-demos/doc/20-appmesh/README.md

-# (WIP) AWS App Mesh - because managing microservices at scale is hard
+# AWS App Mesh - because managing microservices at scale is hard

 This section assumes the following:
 - you have completed the earlier section on **Helm**